mapswipe/python-mapswipe-workers/docs/contributing.md

 ## Firebase Functions

-Firebase functions are used by Mapswipe Workers to calculate or increment attribute values wich are needed by the Mapswipe App.
+Firebase functions are used by Mapswipe Workers to increment/decrement or calculate various attribute values wich are used by the Mapswipe App.
 This includes at the moment:
 - project.progress
+- project.numberOfTasks
+- project.resultCount
+- project.contributorCount
 - group.progress
+- group.finishedCount
+- group.requiredCount
+- user.projectContributionCount
-- group.resultCounter
+- user.groupContribtionCount
-- group.resultRequiredCounter
+- user.taskContributionCount
-- user.contributionCounter
+- user.timeSpentMapping
-- user.distance
+- user.contibutions{.projectId.groupId.{timestamp, startTime, endTime}}

+The functions will be triggert by incoming results from the Mapswipe App.

+By using firebase functions those attributes can be calculated in real-time and be accessed by users immediately.
+The use of those functions also reduces the data-transfer between the Firebase Realtime Database and Mapswipe Workers.

+The code of the Firebase Functions used by Mapswipe Workers are to be found in their own repository: [mapswipe-firebase-functions](https://github.com/mapswipe/mapswipe-firebase-functions)

-To contribute changes to the Firebase Functions please refer to the official (Guide on Cloud Function for Firebase)[https://firebase.google.com/docs/functions/get-started] on how to setup development enviroment and on how to deploy functions to the Firebase instance.
-For more information refer to the official (Reference on Cloud Function for Firebase)[https://firebase.google.com/docs/reference/functions/].
-For example function take a look at this (GitHub repository)[https://github.com/firebase/functions-samples].
+On how to setup development enviroment and how to deploy functions to the Firebase instance please refer to the official [Guide on Cloud Function for Firebase](https://firebase.google.com/docs/functions/get-started).
+For more information refer to the official [Reference on Cloud Function for Firebase](https://firebase.google.com/docs/reference/functions/).
+For example function take a look at this [GitHub repository](https://github.com/firebase/functions-samples).

 ## Database Backup